-POLICY ON THE EDUCATION OF STUDENTS IN TEMPORARY HOUSING
+POLICY ON THE EDUCATION OF STUDENTS EXPERIENCING HOMELESSNESS

-Under the federal McKinney-Vento Homeless Assistance Act, as amended by every Student Succeeds Act of 2015 (ESSA) and Education Law Section §3209, as amended in 2017, all districts are obligated to affirmatively identify all students in temporary housing.
-Therefore, it is the policy of this local educational agency, Stockton Unified School District to determine whether there are students in temporary housing within the LEA by using a housing questionnaire to determine the nighttime residence of all newly enrolled students and all students whose address changes during the school year.
-Not all students in temporary housing can be identified through social service agencies or shelters, as children may be sharing the housing of other persons, such as family or friends, due to loss of housing, economic hardship, or other similar reason.
+Under the federal McKinney-Vento Homeless Assistance Act, as amended by every Student Succeeds Act of 2015 (ESSA) and Education Law Section §3209, as amended in 2017, all districts are obligated to affirmatively identify all students experiencing homelessness.
+Therefore, it is the policy of this local educational agency.
+Stockton Unified School District to determine whether there are students experiencing homelessness within the LEA by using a housing questionnaire to determine the nighttime residence of all newly enrolled students and all students whose address changes during the school year.
+Not all students experiencing homelessness can be identified through social service agencies or shelters, as children may be sharing the housing of other persons, such as family or friends, due to loss of housing, economic hardship, or other similar reason.
 For this reason, Stockton Unified uses a housing questionnaire that asks for a description of the current living arrangements of the child or youth in order to determine whether the child or youth meets the definition of a homeless child under the McKinney-Vento Homeless Education Assistance Act (42 U.S.C. § 11434A(2)) ("McKinney-Vento") and Education Law § 3209(1)(a).

-In addition to using the housing questionnaire, Stockton unified School District will also work with our County agencies to identify students in temporary housing, as well as the local runaway and homeless youth shelters to ensure all students in temporary housing are properly identified and served.
+In addition to using the housing questionnaire, Stockton unified School District will also work with our County agencies to identify students experiencing homelessness, as well as the local runaway and homeless youth shelters to ensure all students experiencing homelessness are properly identified and served.